MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Group-to-group-queries.md

 # Group-to-group queries

 Group-to-group queries in Workplace Analytics give results that help you understand how a team invested their time across the rest of the organization and beyond.
-The query results list pairs of groups, as defined by the organizational attributes and if available, the CRM attributes that you choose, along with how much time people in the first group (the "time investors") allocated to other groups ("collaborators").
+The query results list pairs of groups, as defined by the organizational attributes, along with how much time people in the first group (the "time investors") allocated to other groups ("collaborators").

 ![Group A allocates time to Group B](../Images/WpA/tutorials/Group-query1.png)